Using Shape to Categorize: Low-Shot Learning with an Explicit Shape Bias

 \subsection{Baselines}

-In terms of low-shot learning, we compare with the classical low-shot learning method Prototypical Networks~\cite{snell2017prototypical}, and the state-of-the-art low-shot algorithms FEAT~\cite{Ye_2020_CVPR}, RFS~\cite{tian2020rethink}, and SimpleShot~\cite{wang2019simpleshot}.
+Regarding low-shot learning, we compare with the classical low-shot learning method Prototypical Networks~\cite{snell2017prototypical}, and the state-of-the-art algorithms FEAT~\cite{Ye_2020_CVPR}, RFS~\cite{tian2020rethink}, and SimpleShot~\cite{wang2019simpleshot}.
 With respect to learning joint embeddings, we compare with a simple triplet loss-based approach that learns joint embeddings of images and point clouds.
 All baselines use a standard ResNet18~\cite{he2016deep} as a backbone for image encoding and a DGCNN \cite{wang2019dynamic} to encode point clouds.
-In the appendix we perform an ablation study over different point cloud architectures including PointNet~\cite{qi2017pointnet} and PointNet++~\cite{qi2017pointnet++}.
-Our low-shot learning baseline implementations were all validated by re-creating the results from the original papers.\footnote{Experiment implementation details included in the appendix}
+In the supplement we perform an ablation study over different point cloud architectures including PointNet~\cite{qi2017pointnet} and PointNet++~\cite{qi2017pointnet++}.
+Our low-shot learning baseline implementations were all validated by re-creating the results from the original papers.\footnote{Experiment implementation details included in the supplement}

 \textbf{SimpleShot}~\cite{wang2019simpleshot} is a simple low-shot learning baseline algorithm that outperforms many recent methods.
 It makes use of an embedding space learned by a CNN by training on the base training classes for a standard classification task using cross-entropy loss.
 Validation and testing are done using a nearest neighbor classifier in the learned embedding space, with feature normalization and training set mean subtraction resulting in improved performance.